erikkjellgren/erikkjellgren.github.io/_posts/2023-01-06-jordan_wigner_representation.md

 \end{matrix}\right) = -\left|10\right>$$

 Which is the same as when using the phase-factor.
-The annihilation and creation operator has now been expressed in terms of unitrary matrices.
+The annihilation and creation operator has now been expressed in terms of unitary matrices.